diskoverdata/diskover-docs/source_files/user_media_edition_imf_package_validator_plugin.md

 The following are the limitations of the current plugin version:

-1. Verification capabilities are limited with those of the latest version of Netflix Photon tool.
+1. Verification capabilities are limited to those of the latest version of the Netflix Photon tool.
 2. Validation by schedule is not supported.
 3. Cloud storage is not supported.
 4. Archives are not supported.